-By their very nature, motorhomes are large and can be somewhat challenging to park.
-This is especially true for large Class A Motorhomes that offer the space and luxuries of home.
+By their nature, motorhomes are large and can be somewhat challenging to park.
+This is especially true for large Class A Motorhomes that offer the space and luxuries of a home.

 This prompts many people to consider towing a second vehicle behind their RV.

-This gives them the ability to scamper about the area, without always having to pack up and move their often-cumbersome home base.
+This allows them to scamper about the area, without always having to pack up and move their often-cumbersome home base.

 Yet not every car is perfectly suited to be towed behind a RV, especially for a long distance.

-So, just what cars can be flat towed behind an rv?
-To better understand your options, you will first need to identify a few key criteria.
+So, just what cars can be flat towed behind an RV?
+You will first need to identify a few key criteria to better understand your options.